belovedpearl/AfricanRecipes-PP4/README.md

 * [Roboto](https://fonts.google.com/specimen/Roboto?preview.text=oswald&preview.text_type=custom&query=roboto) was used for the body of the project as it is clean, bold, and has a nice presentation.
 It has a fallback of **Sans-serif**.

 Combining Roboto with Playfair Display presents a nice contrast which I think helps differentiate different sections of my content and adds visual interest to the site.

+## Colour Scheme

+In line with the theme of the website, I have chosen to use representative African colors illustrated as follws;

+**Body Background Color:** A shade of white (#e5e7ea) representing Purity and Peace a treasured characteristics of africa.

+**Homepage Headers, Links Hover, active link background color, dropdown list focus, active page indicators**.
+All have a shade of red (#F54E4E) symbolizing the african struggles.
+In order to boldly project the like and dislike, I used the red color shade #E84610 which is brighter than the former.

+**Homepage Header and Footer**: A shade of green (#aaf3aa) was used symbolizing growth.

+**Buttons** were made a shade of grey (bootstrap btn-secondary) symbolizing cleansing and healing rituals.

+**Header and Footer content**: Made with color black, symbolizing the maturity of the african culture.